IhorNi/JetBrainsAcademy/README.md

+# JetBrainsAcademy Python Track - Web Calendar

+These days, our lives are very busy and eventful.
+It's very hard to keep track of everything that happens around us.
+Let's create a web calendar that will store and manage all upcoming events.
+Use the Flask framework and create a REST API to save and manage events.
+The Flask framework allows you to start a web application from a single Python file.

+This is a simple REST service with the Flask framework.
+It works with a database using the Flask-SQLAlchemy extension and create resources using the Flask-RESTful extension.

+### Objectives

+1. Endpont '/event': **GET** either all events or events between dates if any; **POST** new events with required name and date.
+2. Endpont '/event/<int:event_id>': **GET** event by ID if any; **DELETE** event by ID if any.
+3. Endpoint '/event/today': **GET** all events for today() if any.

 # JetBrainsAcademy NLP Track - RandomTextGenerator

 A simple text generator using Markov chains that can predict the next word in a pseudo-sentence based on the previous words in the sequence and the data that is used to create a statistical model.